Ortovoxx/BritishNationalCipherChallenge/README.md

                 that reveals the solution)
 - 2015 part 8B: the original photo of the deck (we have one after two more cards were added)

 These ciphers and/or keys have not been completed.
-If you know the solutions, please make a comment in the "issues" section.
+If you have the missing information, please make a comment in the "issues" section.

 - 2005 part 8B (at the moment, the solution is only present as an Excel worksheet from one of the competitors)
 - 2004 part 8B: We have the keyed deck, but would like to know the phrase used to generate it.